DEPARTMENT OF PUBLIC SAFETY

 A Danville High School graduate, Kenny joined Centre College in 1988.
 Prior to working at Centre, Kenny worked for Burke’s Bakery for 14 years.
 He is a trained Emergency Medical Technician (EMT) and has received training from the Public Safety Academy.

-Julie Camps joined Centre’s staff in 2014 as a DPS officer.
+Julie Wheeler joined Centre’s staff in 2014 as a DPS officer.

 Before coming to Centre, Julie served as a paramedic and emergency services manager in central Kentucky and abroad.
 She also worked as a substitute teacher and instructional assistant for Danville Independent Schools.